ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 14. Removed Feats Revised - GWM and Sharpshooter
 15. Added Feat Rebalance Pack (which has its own rebalance to great weapon master/sharpshooter).
 Please read feat tool tips, this shake-up is expected to alter a lot of builds that were viable in older versions of Listo, and open new ones.
 16. Added Shane's Unique Heads
-17. Re-organized MO2 with a more realistic definition of what is an "Optional" mod, with 3 controversal UI changes now in an optional mods section.
+17. Re-organized MO2 with a more realistic definition of what is an "Optional" mod, with 3 controversal UI changes now in an optional mods section
+18. Skill actions are reorganized under a single container, significantly reducing hotbar bloat.
+With this, several skill actions have been changed to 1/combat, 1/short rest, or 1/long rest to balance their relative power
+19. All ogres and Grym's imps are better
+20. Redcaps are more dangerous
+21. Removed Controlled Chaos from the goblin priestess
+22. Lorroakan, Balthazar, and Carrion received several passives similar to those that a wizard or sorcerer would get from competitive magic item choices

 ## Listonomicon v2.8